 What should I do at the beginning and end of each term as an admin?

-At the beginning of the term, the number one priority is to make sure the term is built.
+At the beginning of the term, make sure the term is built.
 If there is no term, the courses have no home.
-The Instructor should have access to the course(s) he or she is teaching before and after the term.
+Instructors should have access to the course(s) they are teaching before and after the term.
 Once the term is built, then most of the information that goes into the term will be automatically added.
 This information includes the SIS file with all the student information, sections, enrollments, and cross-listings.

 If your institution uses grading periods, you can associate a term with a grading period set.